For a complete list of course offerings see the Degree Plans found in current and previous catalog's.

 STH-361 | Play Directing | 3 credits

-This course provides a theory and practical experience in the techniques of play production and direction through classroom experiments and one workshop production.
+A practical experience in the techniques of play production and stage direction through classroom experiments and one workshop production.

 Prerequisite: Take STH-125